RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/chinese_restaurant_process.md

 if $$z_2$$ sits with $$z_1$$ and $$z_3$$ sits with $$z_2$$, then all three
 are at the same table.

-## Relation to the Dirichlet Process and Stick Breaking Process

-The CRP is closely related to the [Dirichlet process](dirichlet_process.md) and the [Stick Breaking Process](stick_breaking_process.md).
-The difference is that the CRP integrates out the base measure $$G$$, meaning that the CRP cares only for how many elements have the same value, regardless of what that value (i.e. the location) is.

 ## Properties

 1. The probability of seating arrangement is invariant under permutations.
 To see why, note